eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 Fast DDS-Gen installation
 """""""""""""""""""""""""

-In this section, we provide the instructions for installing *Fast DDS-Gen* in a Windows environment from sources.
+This section outlines the instructions for installing *Fast DDS-Gen* in a Windows environment from sources.
 *Fast DDS-Gen* is a Java application that generates source code using the data types defined in an IDL file.